How to Write Amazon Bullet Points That Convert (Formulas + Examples)

 Revised (mobile-first): "Auto-adjusts to any stovetop—glass, ceramic, induction, or gas—preventing boiling over and scorching."

-[Next bullet: "Temperature sensor cuts energy use by 23% vs. manual stovetops (tested by Underwriters Lab)"]
+[Next bullet: "Temperature sensor cuts energy use vs. manual stovetop monitoring—set it and walk away"]

 How can you mine customer reviews for bullet copy?